qarmin/czkawka/README.md

 - GUI Orbtk frontend(Very early WIP) - alternative GUI with reduced functionality
 - Saving results to file - allows to easily read entries found by tool
 - Rich search option - allows setting absolute included and excluded directories, set of allowed files extensions or excluded items with * wildcard
+- Clean Glade file in which UI can be easily modernized
 - Multiple tools to use:
   - Duplicates - Finds duplicates basing on its size(fast), hash(accurate)
   - Empty Folders - Finds empty folders with help of advanced algorithm